CSCI-442-Mines/project-4-starter/README.rst

         - This is the only place process priorities matter in this algorithm.

-*Implementation Hint*: (FIX ME)
+*Implementation Hint*:

-- You should use array of priorities queues
+- You should use an array of priorities queues

-- This is a place where learning how to use priority queues in D2 with the ``PRIORITY`` algorithm will come in handy.
-Otherwise you have to have **four** FIFO-queues *per* the word "queue" in the above description.
+- Doing the Priority algorithm before MLFQ would be helpful for understanding priority queues.

 Required Logging